-This updates previous COVID-19 guidance published in March 2020.
-It applies to staff and students (undergraduate, taught post-graduate, and post-graduate researchers).
+This guidance applies to staff and students (undergraduate, taught post-graduate, and post-graduate researchers).

 Research in the UK